 As the primary client relationship manager for Principal Investigators and their staff, provide the technical expertise, leadership, and customer service necessary to effectively manage both public and private grants and contracts.
 Design and deliver training to clients to reinforce best practices and legal compliance.
 Act as a fiscal monitor, grant accounting expert, and post-award compliance authority.
 Administer post-award activities for NYU's global sites.
 Interpret complex award documents, as well as Federal government policies and their corresponding University policies, procedures and guidelines.
 Manage accounts using established OMB and Uniform Guidance requirements.
 Review analytical reports evaluating the grant portfolio or specific grant, contract accounting or finance issues.
 Prepare financial reports, invoices, review A/R, and collect and close projects for all federal and non-federal awards.
 Monitor and troubleshoot departmental inquiries via ServiceLink and provide support to sponsors, administrators and other NYU departments on a daily basis.
 Respond to external and internal audits and management requests.
 Manage SPA departmental meetings with key university research stakeholders.
 Ensure the comprehensive documentation of all relevant financial activities.
 Participate in training new personnel and especial projects as directed by upper management.

 Required Education: Bachelor's Degree Accounting, Finance, or an equivalent combination of education and experience.

 Preferred Education: Master's Degree

-Required Experience: 5+ years Must include experience with Federal grants and post-award administration, analysis and reconciliation of grant accounts, and facilitate developing complex financial reports/ analysis.
+Required Experience: 3+ years related work experience.
+Must include some experience with Federal grants and post-award administration, analysis and reconciliation of grant accounts, and facilitate developing complex financial reports/ analysis.

 Preferred Experience: International grants management experience and experience with University-based research is preferred.
 Membership in NCURA, COGR or other University-based grants management organizations.